 Gibran Washington, Soulardarity supporterEndorse

-We've done incredible things together, from installing solar alley lights to educating our community to holding elected officials accountable.
-We need all kinds of support to make it happen, and your donations are a critical part of that:
+We've done incredible things together, recently we were featured on the TODAY Show!
+We need all kinds of support to make Energy Democracy happen, and your donations are a critical part of that.

-Look below to see what your contributions do for the work in 2019.
+Look below to see what your contributions do:

 - $5 prints 50 flyers for an event